 60% active income

-The major percentage of earnings is from a full-time job or self-employment based.
-But with some passive activities, you're getting a taste of freedom from the additional stream(s) of income.
+The major percentage of earnings is from a full-time job or self-employment income.
+But with the implementation of a few passive income ideas, you're getting a taste of freedom from the additional stream(s) of income they provide.

 50/50 active and passive income